-Parents Can Help Siblings Be Good To Each Other
+Parents Can Help Siblings Be Good to Each Other

 Since reaching these conclusions, Kramer has incorporated what she learned into an online program that teaches parents and children how to optimize sibling relationships.
 “The most important thing is teaching kids how to look at a situation not only in terms of what they want, but also from a sibling’s point of view, to appreciate that there are different perspectives that are equally valid.”
-Going to school for parenting is not always necessary, and there are a few basic changes parents can make that will help foster the healthiest sibling relationships.
+Going to school for parenting is not always necessary, however, and there are a few basic changes parents can make that will help foster the healthiest sibling relationships.

 First, set a good example.
 “Demonstrate how to resolve conflicts peacefully, and speak positively about others in the family,” Feinberg says.
-And set high expectations — do not make the mistake of considering sibling bullying inevitable, and stress that you expect your children to maintain close friendships with one another throughout their lives.
+Set high expectations — do not make the mistake of considering sibling bullying inevitable, and stress that you expect your children to maintain close friendships with one another throughout their lives.
 “Expect that siblings are going to treat each other well,” Feinberg says.
-“Make it clear that physical and verbal aggression are unacceptable.”
+“Make it clear that verbal and physical aggression is unacceptable.”

 Crucially, try to coach siblings to resolve their problems independently, amongst themselves.
 “Help children define the problems that they are having with each other, think about solutions together, and agree upon a way to resolve the issue,” Feinberg says.
-Because that’s what the sibling relationship is for, afterall.
+Because that’s what the sibling relationship is for, after all.
 It’s a learning laboratory — and the lifelong journey toward understanding others and interacting positively with one’s peers often starts right at home.